Russian attacks halt plans to evacuate Ukrainian civilians

 Oleksiy Arestovich, an adviser to Zelenskyy, said Ukrainian officials and international humanitarian organizations were working with Russia through intermediaries to establish humanitarian corridors from Bucha and Hostomel, which are Kyiv suburbs where there has been heavy fighting.

-The strength of Ukrainian resistance continues to surprise Russian forces, and they have responded by targeting populated areas, including the cities of Kharkiv, Chernihiv and Mariupol, the U.K. Ministry of Defense said in its daily intelligence briefing.

-The death toll is difficult to measure.
-The U.N. human rights office said at least 351 civilians have been confirmed killed, but the true number is probably much higher.

-Ukraine’s military is vastly outmatched by Russia’s, but its professional and volunteer forces have fought back with fierce tenacity.
+Ukraine’s military is greatly outmatched by Russia’s, but its professional and volunteer forces have fought back with fierce tenacity.
 In Kyiv, volunteers lined up Saturday to join the military.

 Even in cities that have fallen, there were signs of resistance.